 Fur mites are commonly found in Angoras.
 They appear as dandruff in the wool.
 They are a small parasite that borrows under the rabbit's skin.
 This condition can cause itchiness, scratching & wool loss.
 Fur mites are easily treated with Ivomec, Cydectin or Revolution.
-Dosage of Revolution chart.
+Dosage chart for mite medications.
 We have not found an organic method for treating fur mites.

 Rabbits can get worms.
 As a worm preventative add Diatomaceous Earth (DE) to the rabbits pellets.
 You want to add just enough to lightly coat the pellets.
 Adding the DE to a new bag of pellets is the easiest rather than add it to each feeding.
 DE can be purchased at most feed stores or ordered online.